-2.5 ROSTERS & GAMESHEETS
+2.5 ROSTERS & GAME SHEETS

 - 2.5.1 All players must register separately each season and submit a new registration each time that they play for a new team.
-For example, if a player plays for two separate teams, they must register separately for each team. - 2.5.2 The Team Manager and/or Alternate Team Manager should review each online gamesheet the day after their game.
+For example, if a player plays for two separate teams, they must register separately for each team. - 2.5.2 The Team Manager and/or Alternate Team Manager should review each online game sheet the day after their game.

-- If there are any discrepancies regarding attendance or the roster, they must email the League Director within 72 hours of the conclusion of the game.
+- If there are any discrepancies regarding attendance or the roster, they must email the League Director within 96 hours of the conclusion of the game.
 Inquiries that are made after this point will not be actioned.
-For greater clarity, this means that if for any reason a player is not appearing as a player who played a game, the Team Manager or Alternate Team Manager must alert the league within 72 hours to allow it to be an actioned item. - 2.5.3 Only Players registered with the League may participate in a game.
-Having an unregistered player participate in a game is subject, at minimum, to a \$50 fine.
+For greater clarity, this means that if for any reason a player is not appearing as a player who played a game, the Team Manager or Alternate Team Manager must alert the league within 96 hours to allow it to be addressed. - 2.5.3 Only Players registered with the League may participate in a game.
+Having an unregistered player participate in a game is subject, at minimum, to a \$50 fine per occurrence and per player.
 It is the responsibility of the Team Manager and/or Alternate Team Manager to ensure that any player who plays on their team has registered and is eligible to play in the game that they are playing in.
-This includes situations in which the Team Manager and/or Alternate Team Manager are not present at a game. - 2.5.4 All players must legibly print and sign their own names on each official game roster. - Forging of signatures or use of abbreviated signatures (including initials) may result in a Player's disqualification or a Team default of the game.
-In the playoffs, failure to properly comply with the above will result in forfeiture of the series. - It is the responsibility of the Team Representative to ensure all Players have printed and signed their names on the game roster and that all Players are eligible for participation in the game. - Due to insurance and eligibility requirements, official game rosters must be signed by each Player prior to every game and may not be signed on a player's behalf. - Any persons behind the bench must be registered and also sign the official Game Roster for insurance purposes. - 2.5.5 If there is a discrepancy between the number of Games Played listed for a Player on their online roster and the number of Official Game Rosters signed by the Player, then the number of properly signed Official Game Rosters will be used to determine eligibility.
-The Team Rep (or designated Alternate) is responsible for ensuring their online roster accurately reflects the correct Games Played statistics for all of their Players.
+This includes situations in which the Team Manager and/or Alternate Team Manager are not present at a game. - 2.5.4 All players must legibly print and sign their own names on each official game roster. - Forging of signatures or use of abbreviated signatures (including initials) may result in a player's disqualification or a Team default of the game.
+In the playoffs, failure to properly comply with the above will result in forfeiture of the series and/or removal from the playoffs. - It is the responsibility of the Team Representative to ensure all Players have printed and signed their names on the game roster and that all Players are eligible for participation in the game. - Due to insurance and eligibility requirements, official game rosters must be signed by each Player prior to every game and may not be signed on a player's behalf. - Any persons behind the bench must be registered and sign the official Game Roster for insurance purposes. - 2.5.5 If a player is signing in as an eligible and registered player but is NOT playing (injury, etc.), they MUST sign in the presence of a WRHL timekeeper or referee.
+This player WILL receive credit for a game played. - 2.5.6 If there is a discrepancy between the number of games played listed for a player on their online roster and the number of Official Game Rosters signed by the player, then the number of properly signed Official Game Rosters will be used to determine eligibility.
+The Team Rep (or designated Alternate) is responsible for ensuring their online roster accurately reflects the correct Games Played statistics for all their Players. - 2.5.7 \\NEW\\ if a player is caught playing in a game and signs in under a different player's name, that player will be assessed a 3-game suspension AND that team captain will also be suspended for I game.
+There will also be a TEAM fine of \$100 that will be assessed.
+A suspension must be fulfilled before that player(s) is permitted to play on any other team in the WRHL.